-It appears that Disney is bringing an end to the physical releases of its films.
+It appears that Disney is ending the physical releases of its films.

-According to a report from The Digital Bits, Disney will cease the 4k Ultra HD physical release of its movies.
+According to a report from The Digital Bits, Disney will cease its movies’ 4k Ultra HD physical release.
 All releases will be digital.

 “Beyond new release theatrical titles, animated fare from Disney and Pixar, or Star Wars and Marvel-related projects, there were no plans at the studio going forward to release titles on physical 4K Ultra HD—future releases would be 4K Digital only.”

-This new policy is also reported to extend beyond Disney, Pixar, Star Wars, and Marvel to include all of the Touchstone and Fox movies now under the Disney umbrella such as The Abyss and Alien.
-The last films currently scheduled to arrive on physical 4k Ultra HD are Hocus Pocus and Home Alone.
+This new policy also extends beyond Disney, Pixar, Star Wars, and Marvel to include all Touchstone and Fox movies now under the Disney umbrella, such as The Abyss and Alien.
+The last films scheduled to arrive on physical 4k Ultra HD are Hocus Pocus and Home Alone.

 However, it should be mentioned that Walt Disney Studios Home Entertainment’s revenue dropped in the third quarter.

-Disney’s latest live-action feature, Mulan is also set to test new ground for the company, offering premium early access to the film on Disney+ for $29.99.
-While Disney CEO Bob Chapek expressed hope that this would be a “one-off,” he has also stated that this is a test to see how successful premium access can be, and it will be interesting to see how and if Mulan’s financial results play a part in the future of physical Disney movie releases.
+Disney’s latest live-action feature, Mulan, is also set to test new ground for the company, offering premium early access to the film on Disney+ for $29.99.
+While Disney CEO Bob Chapek expressed hope that this would be a “one-off,” he has also stated that this is a test to see how successful premium access can be.
+It will be interesting to see how and if Mulan’s financial results play a part in the future of physical Disney movie releases.

 What do you think about this decision?
-Are you the movie fan that needs to have a physical copy?
+Are you a movie fan that needs to have a physical copy?
 Does this move to digital surprise you?
 Let us know in the comments!